-Owners of passenger vehicles will see a change in the ACC levy component of their vehicle license (rego) from 1 July 2019, as the vehicle risk rating is removed.
+Car drivers will see a change in the ACC levy of their rego from 1 July 2019, as the vehicle risk rating is removed.

 Owners of passenger vehicles will see a change in the ACC levy component of their vehicle license (rego) from 1 July 2019, when the vehicle risk rating (VRR) component is removed.